 This hard-surfaced, shared-use trail offers excellent opportunities for walking, biking, jogging, commuting and viewing the Burnt Bridge Creek Greenway.
 The trail passes through a variety of landscapes, including open grasslands and heavily wooded areas.
 Most of this trail is flat with the exception of steep slopes at the Bernie Road trailhead and approaching the I-5 crossing.

 The trail begins (or ends) at Stewart's Glen in Fruit Valley and crosses over I-5 to Leverich Park and Arnold Park.
-It continues on, passing under State Route 500, over Fourth Plain Boulevard, past Devine Road and the Jim Parsley Center and extends all the way to NE 90th Avenue and Burton Road.
+It extends all the way to NE 90th Avenue and Burton Road.

 Trailheads with off-street parking and other amenities are located at the end of NW Bernie Drive and NW Fruit Valley Road in Northwest Vancouver, in Leverich Park, off of Devine Road south of NE 18th Street and off of Andersen Road south of NE 18th Street.